Chukwuebuka-2003/buildpost/README.md

 Each provider enforces its own rate/usage limits.
 If you hit them:
 - OpenAI: check account limits or switch to a lighter model (gpt-4o-mini, gpt-3.5)
 - Groq: review quota in the Groq console or pick a smaller model
+- OpenRouter: check credits available and usage limits for the API key
 - Reduce how frequently you generate posts

 ## Contributing